eko/monday/README.md

      - 8080:8080
 ```

-Well, you have defined both a local app and an application that needs to be forwarded, now just create the project with:
+Well, you have defined both a local app and an application that needs to be forwarded, now just create the project!

+### Define a project with both local app and a port-forwarded one

 ```yaml
  - name: graphql